diskdb — tool for creating and querying file system content database

 creating the database, an error message containing the failed path is

-, the file is ignored, and the
+written to stderr, the file is ignored, and the

 processing continues with the next file.
 The final exit status will be